Nearly three in 10 defense secretaries never served in the nation's Armed Forces

 Four of these six men without military service were appointed by Republican presidents: Charles Wilson (Eisenhower), Neil McElroy (Eisenhower), James Schlesinger (Nixon), and Dick Cheney (George H.W.
 Bush).

 Harold Brown (appointed by Carter) and William Cohen (Clinton) also never served.
 (Brown had been a consultant to the Air Force Scientific Advisory Board from 1956-1957, a member of the Board from 1958 to 1961, and Secretary of the Air Force from 1965 to 1969).

-Of the six defense secretaries who have served in the Army, four achieved a higher rank than Panetta's First Lieutenant: George Marshall (Five-Star General), Louis Johnson (Captain), Caspar Weinberger (Captain), and Les Aspin (Captain).
+Of the seven defense secretaries who have served in the Army, five achieved a higher rank than Panetta's First Lieutenant: George Marshall (Five-Star General), Robert McNamara (Lieutenant Colonel), Louis Johnson (Captain), Caspar Weinberger (Captain), and Les Aspin (Captain).

 Elliot Richardson, who was Secretary of Defense for less than four months in 1973, also was a First Lieutenant in the Army, while Clinton appointee William Perry was an enlisted man in the Army Corps of Engineers just after World War II and went on to reach the rank of Second Lieutenant in the Army Reserves in the 1950s.

-The Air Force has been represented by two well-known wartime defense secretaries: Kennedy appointee Robert McNamara (1961-1968) who headed the DoD at the beginning of the Vietnam War and current Defense Secretary Robert Gates.
+The Air Force has been represented by two well-known wartime defense secretaries: Kennedy appointee Robert McNamara (1961-1968) who headed the DoD at the beginning of the Vietnam War (and served in the U.S. Army Air Forces) and current Defense Secretary Robert Gates.

 World War II veterans Elliot Richardson and Melvin Laird were Purple Heart recipients while Robert McNamara received the Legion of Merit.
 George Marshall earned a Distinguished Service Medal as well as a Silver Star.